PushkarOnGit/PushkarOnGit/README.md

 ## Hello World!
 This is Pushkar Jadhav
-- 🔭 I’m currently working on developing my skills as an app developer
+- 🔭 I’m currently working on my App Development and DSA skills
 - 🌱 I’m currently learning Flutter and DSA
 - 💬 Ask me about Flutter and App Developement
-- 📧 pushkarjadhav9245@gmail.com
+- 📧 You can connect with me by a quick email at pushkarjadhav9245@gmail.com